ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/injunctions.md

 An injunction is a court order that tells a person they're not allowed to do a certain act.
 An injunction is usually applied for when a relationship has broken down and one party is harassing, threatening or assaulting the other.

+##Protection orders

-There are two forms of injunctions:
+There are two types of injunctions which are collectively known as protection orders:

 * non-molestation orders
 * occupation orders